-23. DISCIPLINARY COMMITTEE
+22. DISCIPLINARY COMMITTEE

-- 23.1.
-The Disciplinary Committee, shall apply the Competition Regulations and the Disciplinary Code.
-In addition, it may apply the Concacaf Statutes as appropriate. - 23.2.
-The players agree in particular to: - 23.2.1.
-Respect the spirit of fair play, non-violence, and the authority of the Match Officials; - 23.2.2.
-Behave accordingly; - 23.2.3.
-Refrain from doping as defined by the FIFA Anti-Doping Regulations as well as to accept all other relevant FIFA regulations, circulars, and directives. - 23.3.
-The PMA and their Team Delegation Members shall comply with Concacaf and FIFA Statutes, the Disciplinary Code and the FIFA Code of Ethics, in particular in matters regarding the fight against discrimination, racism and match-fixing activities. - 23.4.
-In case of infringement of these and all applicable regulations or unsporting behavior on the part of the PMA, their players and/or officials, or in any kind of incident, the Disciplinary Committee shall be empowered to: - 23.4.1.
-Warn, caution, admonish, sanction, fine, deduct points, suspend and/or disqualify the PMA, their players and/or Team Delegation Members. - 23.4.2.
-Take action against any person(s) or PMAs which may violate these and / or applicable Regulations, the Laws of the Game and / or the rules of Fair Play. - 23.4.3.
-Prohibit violators from participating in a specific number of the Concacaf-organized tournaments in which they might otherwise have participated. - 23.5.
+- 22.1.
+The Disciplinary Committee shall apply the Regulations and the Disciplinary Code.
+In addition, it may apply the Concacaf Statutes, as appropriate. - 22.2.
+The players agree in particular to: - 22.2.1.
+Respect the spirit of fair play, non-violence, and the authority of the Match Officials; - 22.2.2.
+Behave accordingly; - 22.2.3.
+Refrain from doping as defined by the FIFA Anti-Doping Regulations as well as to accept all other relevant FIFA regulations, circulars, and directives. - 22.3.
+The PMA and their Team Delegation Members shall comply with Concacaf and FIFA Statutes, the Disciplinary Code and the FIFA Code of Ethics, in particular in matters regarding the fight against discrimination, racism, and match-fixing activities. - 22.4.
+In case of infringement of these and all applicable regulations or unsporting behavior on the part of the PMA, their players and/or officials, or in any kind of incident, the Disciplinary Committee shall be empowered to: - 22.4.1.
+Warn, caution, admonish, sanction, fine, deduct points, suspend, and/or disqualify the PMA, their players, and/or Team Delegation Members. - 22.4.2.
+Take action against any person(s) or PMAs which may violate these and/or applicable Regulations, the Laws of the Game, and/or the rules of Fair Play. - 22.4.3.
+Prohibit violators from participating in a specific number of the Concacaf-organized tournaments in which they might otherwise have participated. - 22.5.
 The Disciplinary Committee may refer to the Council any matter relating to an infringement of these Regulations as it sees fit whether for further sanction or any other reason.

-- 23.6.
+22.6.
 The Disciplinary Committee decisions may be based upon written record or videos.
-Additionally, hearings may be held to investigate a case. - 23.7.
-When making a decision, the Disciplinary Committee may refer to the reports made by the Competition Officials or any other Concacaf Official or staff present.
-Reference may also be made to additional reports including but not limited to declarations from the parties and witnesses, material evidence, expert opinions, audio and/or video recordings.
-Such reports may be used as evidence but only in so far as the disciplinary aspects of the case being dealt with are concerned and will not affect a referee's decision regarding facts connected with play. - 23.8.
-The Disciplinary Committee may convene a personal hearing and will decide any procedures to be followed in such hearing. - 23.9.
-Sessions may be held with a single member.
+Additionally, hearings may be held to investigate a case.

+22.7.
+When making a decision, the Disciplinary Committee may refer to the reports made by the Competition Officials, or any other Concacaf official or staff present.
+Reference may also be made to additional reports, including but not limited to, declarations from the parties and witnesses, material evidence, expert opinions, audio, and/or video recordings.
+Such reports may be used as evidence but only to the extent the disciplinary aspects of the case being dealt with are concerned and shall not affect a referee's decision regarding facts connected with play.

+22.8.
+The Disciplinary Committee may convene a personal hearing and shall decide any procedures to be followed in such hearing.

+22.9.
+Sessions may be held with a single member of the Disciplinary Committee.
 Decisions will be made by the sole judge, or they will be adopted by a simple majority of the members present.
-In the event of a tie, the president will have the casting vote. - 23.10.
+In the event of a tie, the president shall have the casting vote.

+22.10.
 The following decisions of the Disciplinary Committee shall not be subject to appeal: